ganeshkbhat/phpTextFileReader/README.md

 ###### ($filename - The actual filename with the path.
 The folder should have read permissions.)

 The usage is very simple and has been included as demos.
-The Demos have been included as tests along with the type of file needed for all tests.
+The Demos have been included as tests (not unit tests) along with the type of file needed for all tests.